 This is what you need to do:

 You want to make sure that every networking event you attend has your ‘ideal client’ attending as well.
 If not your ideal client, then look for strategic alliances to help build your business.
 Check out new networking events every 6 months so you meet new people.
-Be choosey though when you join because networking is an investment of time, money & energy!
-Set your intention before you go and please, have !
+Be choosey though when you join because networking is an investment of TIME, MONEY & ENERGY!
+Set your intention before you go and please, have FUN!